Germany hit by new wave of airport, train strikes

 Around 80% of long-distance trains were cancelled on Tuesday as train drivers from the state-owned rail company Deutsche Bahn went on strike.

-Ufo at Lufthansa.
-Individual flights were also cancelled at other locations such as the capital's BER airport.
+Individual flights were also cancelled at other locations such as the Berlin airport.

 The two unions had not co-ordinated their actions.
-Despite this, it was the second time in just a few days that both Lufthansa and Deutsche Bahn workers went on strike.
+Despite this, it was the second time in just a few days that workers at both Lufthansa and Deutsche Bahn went on strike.

-A German appeals court will consider Deutsche Bahn's effort to block the strike by train drivers in a hearing at midday on Tuesday.
+The GDL train drivers' union has called repeated strikes against Deutsche Bahn as part of bitter collective bargaining talks.
+At Lufthansa, a separate trade union representing ground staff at the airline went on strike last week.

-A lower court in Frankfurt earlier rejected the railway's lawsuit to halt the ongoing strike.
-The Hessian State Labour Court then announced it would consider Deutsche Bahn's appeal as a matter of urgency on Tuesday.
+A German appeals court again rejected Deutsche Bahn's effort to block the strike by train drivers in a hearing on Tuesday afternoon.

 The strike in Deutsche Bahn's passenger transport began at 2 am (0100 GMT) on Tuesday and is expected to last 24 hours, a railway spokeswoman confirmed.